-Phonotactics studies what kind of sound patterns (sound combinations) are in in a particular language and which are not.
+Phonotactics studies what kind of sound patterns (sound combinations) are in a particular language and which are not.

-For example, certain languages allow only do not allow consonant clusters (CV syllables; this is a universal feature, but some languages are more strict than others).
+For example, certain languages do not allow consonant clusters.
+Preference for CV-syllables (consonant+vowel) is fairly common, but some languages are more strict than others.
 Interesting thing happens with borrowings from other languages: